vicky-katara/Java-Programs/README.md

 # Java-Programs

 This is a list of programs that I have written in Java.
 Not for reproduction.
-Please email me in case of any confusion.
+Free for referencing.
+Please email me in case of any clarifications (vicky.p.katara@gmail.com).
 This list is dynamic..

 - Binary.java / BinaryAddition.java: My implementation of addition of binary numbers.
 - BinarySearch.java: My implementation of Binary Search Algorithm.